Resources to assist in performing ethical research, including templates for participant information sheets and consent forms.

 Participant consent form

 The participant consent form should be completed by all participants consenting to take part in your project.
 The consent form should only be completed by the participant after they have read the relevant PIS.
 The relevant fields of the consent form (participant number, project title, principal investigator) should be completed by the researcher collecting the data before the consent form is passed to the participant for completion.
 Once signed and dated by the participant, it should be counter-signed by the researcher collecting the data.
+You should adapt the below template to suit your research project (e.g. remove questions related to video recording, if there is no video recording element to your data collection).

 For projects where the participants are children or young adults, you should obtain consent from the parent/guardian and the child.
 The parent/guardian should be asked to complete and sign a written consent form, whereas verbal consent may be more appropriate for young children.
 If written consent can meaningfully be sought from the child participant, then the child participant consent form template should be used.